|Quick Facts: Pest Control Workers|

 Pest control workers remove insects, rodents, and other pests that infest buildings and surrounding areas.

-Pest control workers must travel to clients’ sites.
-Workers often kneel, bend, and crawl in tight spaces to inspect sites.
+Pest control workers must travel to a client’s home or business.
+Workers often kneel, bend, and crawl into tight spaces to inspect sites.
 Because there are health risks associated with pesticide use, workers are trained in pesticide safety and, if required by the product label, sometimes wear protective gear, which may include gloves, goggles, and respirators.
 Most pest control workers are employed full time.
 Working evenings and weekends is common.

 The median annual wage for pest control workers was $37,540 in May 2021.